PHOTO CREDIT: Young Protectors of the Water, John Clark-Dvorak

 What Jack Healy misses in this romanticized account is journalism.
 His is the version Wall Street wants to hear, cowboys (Energy Transfer Partners) vs. Indians in face paint — a classic “Western.”

 While the almost 500 Nations of indigenous peoples (over 90 are represented in the Sacred Stone Camp) are proud of their heritage, it’s important to focus on today and why we are here, on this land, the homeland of the Standing Rock Sioux Tribe, a Sovereign Nation.

 In fact, what we call the United States is really comprised of many Nations, it is a “united” Nations, of relationships formed by diplomacy and history.

 The Great Oceti Sakowin Nation predates the United States, so as the newly minted USA acquired more territory, agreements were sought with the existing nations of the Plains and elsewhere.
 One such Treaty, the Treaty of Fort Laramie (1851), matters now.

 According to Hollywood, every story needs a conflict.
 And calling this a “conflict” plays into the hands and the wallets of those who would like to profit from the energy game at other people’s expense.

-With over 200 river crossings, the proposed Dakota Access Pipeline puts the drinking water supply of a large part of the country at risk.
+With over 200 river crossings, the proposed Dakota Access Pipeline puts the drinking water of a large part of the country at risk.
 The prayer is to keep the waters pure for all tribal peoples and all Americans.

 The Oceti Sakowin pray for the waters used by farmers in Iowa and Illinois, the water consumed by schoolchildren in South Dakota, Missouri, Tennessee, and Arkansas.